 Explore Spartanburg's role in the American Revolution with the Revolutionary War Tour, a self-guided journey to several battlefields, monuments and other sites of interest.
 The tour includes the sites of two key battles in the war—the Battle of Musgrove Mill and the Battle of Cowpens.
 These two conflicts took place just minutes from Spartanburg, and the battlefields are some of the area’s most engaging bits of history.

-Now a peaceful meadow, Musgrove Mill State Historic Site is where an outnumbered Patriot militia won a surprising victory over the Loyalists on Aug.
+Now a peaceful meadow, Battle of Musgrove Mill State Historic Site is where an outnumbered Patriot militia won a surprising victory over the Loyalists on Aug.
 19, 1780.
 The site has a highly informational visitor center and more than two miles of walking trails offering views of the Entree River.
 Living history and reenactment programs are presented throughout the year.

 Cowpens National Battlefield pays tribute to a crucial battle of the Revolutionary War with a visitor center, museum and battlefield trail.
 The Battle of Cowpens on Jan.
 17, 1781 saw a key victory of the Americans over the British Army that served as a turning point in the war.
 You can easily spend an entire day at the battlefield learning the history behind this conflict.